MicrosoftDocs/cpp-docs/docs/data/oledb/dynamically-determining-columns-returned-to-the-consumer.md

 }
 ```

-This example uses a static array to contain the column information.
-If the consumer does not want the bookmark column, one entry in the array is unused.
+This example uses a static array to hold the column information.
+If the consumer doesn't want the bookmark column, one entry in the array is unused.
 To handle the information, you create two array macros: ADD_COLUMN_ENTRY and ADD_COLUMN_ENTRY_EX.
-ADD_COLUMN_ENTRY_EX takes an extra parameter, `flags`, that is needed if you designate a bookmark column.
+ADD_COLUMN_ENTRY_EX takes an extra parameter, *flags*, that is needed if you designate a bookmark column.

 ```cpp
 ////////////////////////////////////////////////////////////////////////